-

 Suppliers

 Suppliers and Manufacturers are different – see this guide for further information.
-You can also learn how to link your Suppliers and Products here.

 Just like customers can be Companies or Contacts, Suppliers can too.
 Suppliers are located in the Inventory section in either Supplier Companies or Supplier Contacts.